Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Begin an exercise program.
 Ask your doctor how to get started and how much activity you should try to get on a daily or weekly basis .
 You can benefit from simple activities such as walking or gardening.

 Know your cholesterol level.
 Follow your doctor’s recommendations about how to keep cholesterol under control.

-If you are a smoker, break the smoking habit.
+If you are a smoker, it is time to quit now.
 Enroll in a stop-smoking program to improve your chances of success.
 Ask your doctor about medications or other methods to help you quit.

 Keep your medical appointments.
 Close follow-up is important to stroke rehabilitation and recovery.